-- Suspension from the University for a minimum of one semester. - 2.
+- 1. Suspension from the University for a minimum of one semester. - 2.
 A fine up to \$400. - Reinstatement upon approval of Student Life personnel and Director of Counseling and Psychological Services and/ or a formal alcohol and other drug evaluation at a licensed treatment facility. - 4.
 Disciplinary probation upon return to the Institution for a period of two full semesters. - 5.
 Permanent loss of on-campus housing privileges. - 6.
 Parental notification. - 7.
-Arrest by MUPD.
+May be subject to arrest and prosecution.